conorwalsh/doat/README.md

     * Alpha Release
 * proofofconcept
     * This was the initial PoC for DOAT to prove that the concept was possible

+## Optimisation

+DOAT is designed to be a platform that can be expanded on by others by adding extra analysis tools or optimisation steps.

+Available Optimisation Steps:
+* Memory Bandwidth Optimisation
+    * This optimisation step is a process for optimising memory bandwidth usage of a dual threaded DPDK application.
+    * This is based on [this paper](https://software.intel.com/en-us/articles/optimize-memory-usage-in-multi-threaded-data-plane-development-kit-dpdk-applications) which was published by Intel (written by the original DOAT author).

+The optimisation steps work by manipulating the options in the DPDK configuration file (commin_base), rebuilding DPDK with these new options and comparing the results.
+If the results are better the changes are suggested to the user.

+_The DPDK common_base file has over 350 options and as more optimisation steps are discovered they can be added to DOAT_

 ## Meta